angusmaccuish/FRTB/MAR22.md

 position with a six month maturity would be weighted by one-half, while the JTD for a position with a one year maturity would have no scaling applied to the JTD.

-Cash equity positions (ie stocks) are assigned to a maturity of either more than one year or three months, at banks’ discretion.
+Cash equity positions (ie stocks) are assigned to a maturity of either more than one year or three months, at banks' discretion.

 For derivative exposures, the maturity of the derivative contract is considered in determining the offsetting criterion,